jsongi/OptionalLanguage/README.md

 # OptionalLanguage

+## Language Information
 Programming Language: `Optional`

 Extension: `.opt`

 Compiler Name: `Required`

+## Comments
+Comments start after `~` and end with another `~`.

+## Valid Names
+A valid identifier can be any string that begins with any uppercase or lowercase letter, and optionally followed by any number of uppercase or lowercase letters, digits, or underscore only.

+## Case Sensitive
+The language is case sensitive.

+## Whitespace
+A single space character is considered white space, and the language ignores it.

+## Features and Examples
 | Language Feature | Code Example |
 |----------------------|---------|
 |Integer scalar variables|<pre># x;<br># y;<br># sum, avg;</pre>|